• Menu

 • The fifth week the Buddha spent meditating under a Banyan tree.
 It is said that three beautiful girls, the daughters of the demon Mara, danced in front of him in an unsuccessful attempt to stop the Buddha from meditating.

 • The sixth week the Buddha meditated under a Mucalinda tree.
-When it started to rain a large snake appeared that wrapped its body around the Buddha and put it’s hood over the Buddha’s head to keep him warm and dry
+When it started to rain a large snake appeared that wrapped its body around the Buddha and put its hood over the Buddha’s head to keep him warm and dry

 The Ananda Pagoda